JoaGamo/GameZip/README.md

 multithread = Set amount of CPU threads for 7z to use during compression

-API = Your IGDB API Key
+API = Your RAWG API Key

 categoryName = Your torrent's games category.
 Made so the script avoids compressing other stuff from your torrent client that are not games

 storeFolder = where the script will store compressed and renamed version of the game

-This script will automatically convert messy names to good names, for example, M.i.n_.e.c.raft gets converted to "Minecraft (2011)" and store them in a .7z file
+This script will automatically convert messy names to good names, for example, M.i.n_.e.c.raft gets converted to "Minecraft (2011)" and stores them in a .7z file

 If using Qbittorrent, look for "run external command on torrent finished" and set /usr/bin/python3 main.py -c %L '"%R"' (note there's ' ' and " " combined for files with spaces, I suggest enabling "create subfolders" because without it this script can't directly work with .rar/.zip files)